danielaparker/jsoncons/doc/Roadmap.md

 ### For release 0.113

-- Enhanced JSON serialization options (currently on master)
+- Enhanced JSON serialization options.
+Currently on master.

-- Preserve CBOR tagging of expected conversion of byte strings to base64, base64url, or base16, and use in JSON serialization.
+- Preserve CBOR semantic tagging of expected conversion of byte strings to base64, base64url, or base16, and use in JSON serialization (unless overridden in `json_serializing_options`.)
+  Currently on master.

 - Preserve CBOR bigfloat tag when decoding/encoding